stam66/skComboBox/README.md

 ### - setValueList _pValueList_
 Populates the popup values with the return-delimited list pValueList Equivalent to setting the text of a button “ComboBox Menu”
-Example: dispatch “populateCombo” to group “comboBox”  with tValueList
+Example: dispatch “setValueList” to group “comboBox”  with tValueList

 ### - setValue _pValue_
 Sets the displayed/selected text